 NJACAC Community College Scholarship Award

 NJACAC will be awarding a $1250 scholarship to (1) community college student enrolling at a four-year institution.
-Awards will be presented at our annual NJACAC Conference in May, 2017.Online Application
+Awards are presented at our annual NJACAC Conference in May.

 NJACAC Graduate Student Scholarship Award

 NJACAC will be awarding a $1250 scholarship to (1) graduate student.
-Awards will be presented at our annual NJACAC Conference in May 2017.Online Application
+Awards are presented at our annual NJACAC Conference in May.

 The Transfer Advocacy/Community College Committee was established to represent the unique issues and concerns of community college and transfer students.
 In collaboration with other standing committees this committee deals with matters related to admission practices, scholarships, legislative issues, and professional development as they relate to transfer students.